mkinderwater/mk-piclock/README.md

-# mk-piclock v1.7.5
+# mk-piclock v1.7.6

 mk-piclock is a native C bedside alarm clock for Raspberry Pi Zero and Zero 2 W. It drives a 256x64 SSD1322 OLED, MAX98357A I2S amplifier, speaker, TTP223B touch sensor, and optional RGB LED.

 The project was created for my daughter Rylie.
 It is designed to behave like a simple bedside appliance, not a general-purpose computer.

-## What's new in v1.7.5
+## What's new in v1.7.6

-- Increased the OLED diagnostic hold from six to eight seconds, leaving a safer gap after the three-second music gesture.
+- Removed unsupported parentheses from the OLED Wi-Fi signal line so it no longer ends with a fallback question mark.
-- Expanded this README so the optional password, message chime, OLED diagnostics, floating browser confirmations, and OLED metadata filtering are easy to find.
+- Simplified the touch instructions: keep holding the sensor to open network diagnostics.
 - Retained clean OLED song metadata filtering.
 Unsupported characters are omitted while the original title and artist remain unchanged in the GUI and API.
 - Kept HTTP API 1.25 and private IPC 16.